-The persistent interest in Byrne’s work is to better understand the ethical obligations of the design fields.
-He contends that all design decisions involve value judgements, that any acts of building in the world are political, and that question of social justice must always be raised when we seek to modify our physical environments.
-As a professor of landscape architecture, he is fascinated by the near universal implicit need to act for ecological betterment when designing with nature – yet in a world suffering significant environmental challenges, he believes it to be important to question our deeply held assumptions about the values in and of nature.
-Through this process we can articulate a diversity of ethical positions relative to our obligations to nature.
-It is in this pursuit that Byrne conducts design research which draws speculative propositions that aim to challenge an observer’s preconceptions and foster critical dialogue.
+The persistent interest in Byrne’s work is to examine the ethical obligations of the design fields.
+He contends that all design decisions involve value judgements, that any acts of building in the world are political, and we must continually raise questions of justice when we modify our physical environment.
+Byrne notes that when most landscape architects design with nature, they adopt an implicit need to act for environmental betterment.
+Yet, in a world suffering significant environmental challenges, he believes it to be essential to question our deeply held assumptions about the values in and of nature.
+Through this process, we can articulate a diversity of ethical positions relative to our obligations to nature.
+Byrne conducts design research in this pursuit, drawing speculative propositions that aim to generate new knowledge, challenge an observer’s preconceptions, and envision alternative futures.